adam-lynch/platform-overrides/README.md

         options: '{"a": 0, "platformOverrides": { "osx": { "a": 1 } } }',
         platform: 'osx'
     });

+if(result instanceof Error) {
+    //....
+}
+else {
-// result will be a JSON string but the "a" property will contain 1 now
+    // result will be a JSON string but the "a" property will contain 1 now }
 ```

 ### Options

-**Returns** an Object or String, depending on what the type of the `options` property passed.
+**Returns** an Object or String, depending on what the type of the `options` property passed, or an Error on failure.

 #### options
 Object or String